felangel/bloc/docs/flutterbloccoreconcepts.md

 At this point we have successfully separated our presentational layer from our business logic layer.
 Notice that the `CounterPage` widget knows nothing about what happens when a user taps the buttons.
 The widget simply tells the `CounterBloc` that the user has pressed either the increment or decrement button.

-## Advanced usage
+## Example Usage

-We are going to take a look at how `RepositoryProviders` should be structured to provide an instance to our blocs.
-To showcase this, we are using the [`flutter_weather`][flutter_weather_link] example.
+We are going to take a look at how to use `RepositoryProviders` within the context of the [`flutter_weather`][flutter_weather_link] example.

 ### weather_repository.dart

 [weather_repository.dart](_snippets/flutter_bloc_core_concepts/weather_repository.dart.md ':include')

-We pass an instance of the repository as a dependency of our app so we can initialize asynchronous dependencies, in case we have any.
-This should be done with every repository we use throughout our app.
+Since the app has an explicit dependency on the `WeatherRepository` we inject an instance via constructor.
+This allows us to inject different instances of `WeatherRepository` based on the build flavor or environment.

 ### main.dart